6 reasons NOT to start an Agile Transformation

 Our current practices are good enough, we do not need continuous improvement.

 Congratulations.
-If your market changes, if new competitors appear, if your monopoly starts to fold, check again.
+If your market changes, if new competitors appear, if your monopoly starts to falter, check again.

 The other guys on my golf course do it.